dexiio/k8s-logging-stackdriver/README.md

 Useful for hybrid k8s deployments to have all logs be in 1 place.

+Note that this only forwards container logs to stackdriver - no kubernetes or system internals.

 # Config
 The logger is configured via environment variables to make it easier to configure using kubernetes.
 There is some hard-coded configuration for sources and targets within the application itself in the config.js file.